SofyanMahmoud0000/LaravelAndApache/readme.md

 In this repo, we are going to explain all steps needed to run laravel on apache server

 ### We assume that
-* Our project on github
+* Our project is on github
 * Our OS is linux

 ## Table of contents